content-left-bg.png

 If the Regulatory Authority requests further information, the time taken to provide it is not included in the 60 day timeframe.
 If the Regulatory Authority does not receive the requested information within the specified time period, the application may be assessed against the requirements of the National Law and National Regulations based on the information already received.

-Read the provider approval section in ACECQA's guide to the National Quality Framework for more information about timeframes for assessing provider approval applications and how this is calculated.
+Read the provider approval section in ACECQA's Guide to the National Quality Framework for more information about timeframes for assessing provider approval applications and how this is calculated.

 Help and support